-Univ Rennes, Inria, CNRS, IRISA, Rennes, France
+Univ Rennes, Inria, CNRS, IRISA, Rennes, France Emails: anne-cecile.orgerie@irisa.fr1, loic.guegan@irisa.fr2

-Rennes, France

-loic.guegan@irisa.fr

-Abstract-Information and Communication Technology takes a growing part in the worldwide energy consumption.
+Abstract.
+Information and Communication Technology takes a growing part in the worldwide energy consumption.
 One of the root causes of this increase lies in the multiplication of connected devices.
 Each object of the Internet-of-Things often does not consume much energy by itself.
 Yet, their number and the infrastructures they require to properly work have leverage.
 In this paper, we combine simulations and real measurements to study the energy impact of IoT devices.
 In particular, we analyze the energy consumption of Cloud and telecommunication infrastructures induced by the utilization of connected devices, and we propose an end-to-end energy consumption model for these devices.

-Index Terms-component, formatting, style, styling, insert

-- I. Introduction [2 col] - II.
-RELATED WORK [1 COL]
+- 1 Introduction [2 col]

-III.
-USE-CASE [1 COL]
+- 2 Related Work [1 col]

+- 3 Use-Case [1 col]

-- A. Application Characteristic - B. Cloud Infrastructure
+- 3.1 Application Characteristic

+- 3.2 Cloud Infrastructure

-IV.
-SYSTEM MODEL [2 COL]
+- 4 System Model [2 col]

 The system model is divided in two parts.
 First, the IoT and the Network part are models through simulations.
-Then, the Cloud part is model using real servers connected to wattmeters.
+Then, the Cloud part is model using real servers connected to watt-meters.
 In this way, it is possible to evaluate the end-to-end energy consumption of the system.

-A. IoT Part
+4.1 IoT Part

 In the first place, the IoT part is composed of several sensors connected to an Access Point (AP) which forms a cell.
 This cell is model using the ns-3 network simulator.
 Consequently, we setup between 5 and 15 sensors connected to the AP using WIFI 5GHz 802.11n.
 The node are placed randomly in a rectangle of 400m2 around the AP which corresponds to a typical real use case.
 All the cell nodes are setup with the default WIFI energy model provided by ns-3.
-The different energy values used by the energy model are provided on Table I. These energy were extracted from previous work[1], [2] on 802.11n.
+The different energy values used by the energy model are provided on Table 1.
+These energy were extracted from previous work[1,2] on 802.11n.
 Besides, we suppose that the energy source of each nodes are unlimited and thus each of them can communicate until the end of all the simulations.